top of page

 Off-peak occupancy of a city transit

-8. Suited for travels, flat fares discourage short trips.
-Electronic fares and incentives (e.g. air miles with purchase of a monthly pass) are designed to promote public transit.
-Yet, the rising inflation-adjusted costs of public transit undermine all that "patchwork".
+8. Suited for long travel, flat fares discourage short trips.
+Electronic fares and incentives (e.g., air miles with the purchase of a monthly pass) are designed to promote public transit.
+Yet, the rising inflation-adjusted public transit costs undermine all that "patchwork".

-9. Legacy costs, e.g. trade union negotiations, are not reflected in the fare.
-New subsidies cover the past debt, rather than transit improvements.
+9. Legacy costs, e.g., trade union negotiations, are not reflected in the fare.
+New subsidies cover the past debt rather than public transit improvements.
 So, a stringent budget forces transit agencies to raise fares, defer maintenance, and break labor contracts.

-This factor is absolutely irrelevant for FELA as a substitute for the transit.
-As for FELA-sufficient fitness: anyone who can walk to a bus stop, wait on it, ride as a straphanger in stop-go or turns, etc. will gladly pedal power-assisted FELA-trike to re-experience care-free childhood.
+This factor is irrelevant for FELA as a substitute for public transit.
+As for FELA-sufficient fitness, anyone who can walk to a bus stop, wait on it, ride as a straphanger in stop-go or turns, etc., will excited to pedal power-assisted FELA-trike and re-live the carefree [carfree] childhood.

-10. Self-driving cars, supposedly "door-to-door" and on-demand, are so better resource utilization that they will displace the transit for good.
+10. Self-driving cars, supposedly "door-to-door" and on-demand, are so better at resource utilization that they will displace public transit for good.
 However, the convenience will boost the use and aggravate congestion.
-Recent tests of Automatic Emergency Braking systems on modern cars showed absolute failure to stop without hitting a dummy.
+Recent Automatic Emergency Braking systems tests on modern cars showed absolute failure to stop without hitting a dummy.
 That happened in well-arranged stadium settings, let alone real street situations.
-Tesla claims that autopilot is not designed to replace the driver when two guys were cut in halves with truck trailers.
+Tesla claims autopilot is not designed to replace the driver when two guys were cut in halves with truck trailers.

-11. Transit, particularly underground or "hyper-loops", ultimately vulnerable: when someone gets on rails, a few adjacent stations are closed for investigation and dozens of thousands of passengers got stranded for an hour or two.
+11. Public transit, particularly underground or "hyper-loops", is ultimately vulnerable: when someone gets on the railway, a few adjacent stations are closed for investigation, and dozens of thousands of passengers get stranded for an hour or two.
 It's my experience as a Torontonian, not just a FELA developer's speculations to promote it.

-In tubular infrastructure, shock waves from exposure or toxins/viruses propagate with very little dissipation meaning huge casualties from a portable device.
+In tubular [underground] infrastructure, shock waves from exposure or toxins/viruses propagate with little dissipation, meaning huge casualties from a portable explosive or toxins-dispensing device.
 The verdict is that a smart, resilient, and sustainable city must not be public-transit-centered but based on distributed mode, ideally personal vehicles that don't require guideways.

 12. Obviously, economical transit is the one of high ridership.
 Such transit exposes passengers to risks of pandemics and terror attacks.
-Thus the better public transit, the worse city's resiliency.
-Economical, ecological, and even strategic solution to this conundrum is in applying distributism, i.e. for personal mobility in its minimalistic form - FELA.
+Thus, as paradoxically it may sound, the better public transit, the worse the city's resiliency.
+An economical, ecological, and even strategic solution to this conundrum is applying distributism, i.e., for personal mobility in its minimalistic form - FELA.

-Being less car addict than the prior generations, the millennials use public transit more choosing to live in higher-density areas.
-Thus the transit is challenged even by demographic reality, so it won't serve urban mobility for long.
+Being less car addict than the prior generations, the millennials use public transit more, choosing to live in higher-density areas.
+Thus, the transit is challenged even by demographic reality, so it won't serve urban mobility long.

-In terms of the effective speed (it accounts for one's working hours to pay off TCO), FELA is 3.5x effective as all conventional modes of transportation.
+Regarding the effective speed (it accounts for one's working hours to pay off TCO), FELA is 3.5x as effective as all conventional modes of transportation.

-Currently, we can not get rid of the urban public transit, but ultimately, smart cities can, must, and eventually will do without big heavy vehicles.
+We can not get rid of urban public transit, but ultimately, smart cities can, must, and eventually will do without big, heavy vehicles.

 Just nail it: FELA is the solution to cut GHGE by 20% with enormous positive externalities in many areas of human conditions.